Geranium can reward you with cleft leaves and white, pink, purple, or blue flowers containing distinctive veining, and it is easy to reproduce too.

 Conducive Temperature | 70 to 75°F |

-While extracting the Geraniums seeds, you must be careful as a slight wind can easily drift the seeds.
+While extracting the Geranium seeds, you must be careful as a slight wind can easily drift the seeds.

-The first way is to put the mesh bags on the seed head and close them up, so the seeds develop inside the bag without drifting from the wind.
+The first way is to put the mesh bags on the seed head and close them up so the seeds gather inside the bag without drifting from the wind.

-You can follow the instructions for the second method to collect the seeds.
+You can follow the second method to collect the seeds.

 - Firstly, cut the dehydrating Geranium flowerheads that have spiky seed pods.